satyagraha/searcher-swing/README.md

 the host OS filesystem is case-sensitive.

 ### Accelerator Keys
-Some convenience keyboard
-accelerators are provided thus:
+Some convenience keyboard accelerators are provided thus:
-- _Alt-Enter_ - starts search
+- _Enter_ - starts search
 - _Escape_ - stops search
-- _Alt-M_ - set focus on _Matches_ result tree

 ## Configuration
 The searcher configuration mechanism is implemented by